-Section 3(b)(1), however, enumerates three specific categories of easements that cannot be relocated under the act: (1) public-utility easements; (2) conservation easements; and (3) negative easements.
-From the beginning of its work on the Act, the Uniform Law Commission intended to exclude public-utility easements from the scope of the act because of their ubiquity and importance to local development.
+From the beginning of its work on the UERA, the Uniform Law Commission intended to exclude public-utility easements from the scope of the act because of their ubiquity and importance to local development and infrastructure maintenance.
 Although the substantive provisions of Section 4, standing alone, are sufficient to protect the interests of holders of public-utility easements, the Drafting Committee, following guidance from the Uniform Law Commission's Scope and Program Committee, tailored the act to exclude public-utility easements.
-Public-utility easements are defined broadly in Section 2(11) to mean a "nonpossessory property interest in which the easement holder is a publicly regulated or publicly owned utility under federal law or law of this state."
+A public-utility easement is defined broadly in Section 2(10) to mean "a nonpossessory property interest in which the easement holder is a publicly regulated or publicly owned utility under federal law or law of this state or a municipality."
 That section also specifies that the term "public-utility easement" includes "an easement benefitting an intrastate utility, an interstate utility, or a utility cooperative" to emphasize the breadth of this important exclusion.